Greek Food Guide – What To Eat In Greece

 How To Make Japrak Recipe In English

-Another staple of Greek cuisine, dolmades, can be made with vine leaves and cabbage leaves, especially on the mainland.
+Another staple of Greek cuisine, dolmades, can be made with grape leaves or cabbage leaves, especially on the mainland.
 Any version is full of flavor.

 Dolmades can be filled with a mix of rice, lemon juice, and tomato but should always include a unique selection of fresh herbs, including mint, thyme, oregano, and dill.
-Cooked with very little water and a lot of olive oil, after you’ve let them cool, they are perfect as a meze (the Greek word for appetizer).
+Cooked with very little water and a lot of olive oil, they are perfect as a meze (the Greek word for appetizer) after you’ve let them cool.

 These are an important piece of the Easter festivities in Greece.

-Greek Food - Greek koulouri bagels at street vendor in athens
+Greek Food - Greek koulouri bagels at street vendors in athens

-This fantastic bread ring covered with sesame seed can be seen almost in every corner of the capital, Athens, but are popular and consumed everywhere in Greece, especially in Thessaloniki, the city that claims to have given its origin to the koulouri.
+This fantastic bread ring covered with sesame seed can be seen almost in every corner of the capital, Athens, but are popular and consumed everywhere in Greece, especially in Thessaloniki.
+This city claims to have given its origin to the koulouri.

-Koulouri has very ancient origins; it’s, in fact, popular since the Byzantine times.
+Koulouri has very ancient Greek origins; it’s been popular since the Byzantine times.
 Today, though, it has become one of the country’s favorite foods to eat on the go, usually holding a cup of cold coffee in your other hand.

 Those looking to experiment will be happy to know that a koulouri can be simple and plain with sesame seeds.
 Still, it can also have olives, cheese, chocolate, honey, raisins…and whatever the baker’s imagination can think of!